emeralddd123/projectTrackerBackend/README.md

 the full documentation of the API is available at localhost:800/docs__

-to create superuser, run the following command from the your terminal__
+incase you want to acces the admin panel, you'll neeed to create superuser, run the following command from the your terminal__

 # python manage.py createsuperuser

+then head to __

+localhost:8000/admin
 for the full documentation at localhost:8000/docs .![Screenshot 2023-02-09 160912](https://user-images.githubusercontent.com/93847541/217851770-71190036-52cb-4448-b1ce-9ce6f09a5e6e.png)